Jack Greenwell

-John Richard Greenwell (2 January 1884 – 20 November 1942) was an English football manager and former player.
+John Richard Greenwell (2 January 1884 – 20 November 1942) was an English football manager and player.
 He is Barcelona's longest serving manager, having coached the club for ten consecutive seasons (initially as player-coach, then as manager), later returning to coach for two more seasons in the 1930s.
 In 1939, Greenwell became the only non-South American coach to date to win the South American Championship when he guided Peru to their first win.
-He also served as a manager with CD Castellón, RCD Español, Valencia CF, Sporting de Gijón, Real Sociedad Alfonso XIII, Universitario de Deportes and Independiente Santa Fe.
+He also served as a manager with CD Castellón, RCD Español, Valencia CF, Sporting de Gijón, Real Sociedad Alfonso XIII, Universitario de Deportes, and Independiente Santa Fe.

 Playing career

 Jack Greenwell was born in Crook, County Durham, on 2 January 1884.
 The son of a miner, he became a miner himself after leaving school and played as a wing-half for Crook Town of the English Northern League from the age of 17.
 He also played with West Auckland Town as a guest player in their Sir Thomas Lipton Trophy success in 1909.

 He made his debut as player for Barcelona on 29 September 1912 in a 4–2 win over FC Espanya de Barcelona.
 Following the departure of Jack Alderson, Greenwell became the club's new player-coach.
 In 1913, Greenwell arranged for his former team Crook Town to play a series of games against Barcelona.
 The visiting English team beat them 4–2 and then held them to 1–1 and 2–2 draws.
 Together with a very young Paulino Alcántara, Francisco Bru and Romà Forns, Greenwell subsequently helped Barcelona win the Catalan championship in 1912–13 and 1915–16.